Asinsk/portfolio/README.md

-Hi there, I am Artur Yasinskiy, Imajor in Computer Science.
+Hi there, I am Artur Yasinskiy, I major in Computer Science.

 >To do list
 >- Website